Dowdy Ranch Visitor Center

 All fee transactions at the Dowdy Visitor Center are CASH ONLY.
 Please bring exact change.
 There is no provision for conducting credit card or other electronic transactions and checks are not accepted.

 Weather conditions at this entrance vary throughout the year.
 During the dry season temperatures may reach over 100 degrees Farenheight.
 Creeks and springs in the area are seasonal and most dry up causing water sources to become unreliable.
 Please be prepared for hot weather by carrying enough water and food for your visit.
-For local weather conditions go to NOAA Spot Forecast for Dowdy Ranch Entrance
+For local weather conditions go to NOAA Spot Forecast for Dowdy Ranch Entrance or the Orestimba Creek weather station.

 The Dowdy Ranch visitor center is situated in the southeast corner of Coe Park.
 It is accessible from Highway 152 at Bell's Station via Kaiser-Aetna Road.